-There are various physical systems that have multiple locally stable low energy states.
+There are various macroscopic physical systems that have multiple stable states.
 Such physical systems are widely used to form computer memory.
-Each state corresponds to a locally stable real energy solution.
-Uncertainty about energy state occupancy causes us to be uncertain about both the past and the future.
-However, this uncertainty also gives life forms a degree of free will.
+Each state corresponds to a number.
+Uncertainty about the evolution of energy state occupancy causes us to be uncertain about both the past and the future.
+However, this uncertainty also gives life forms a limited degree of free will.

 A basic principle relating to physical laws as they apply to our local universe is that these laws must be consistent with the evolution of human life.
 Otherwise we would not exist to make physical observations.

-An unresolved issue is whether the physical laws in combination with quantum randomness and environmental changes on Earth were sufficient to initiate cellular life or whether cellular life forms on Earth were delivered to the Earth by meteorites from outer space.
+An unresolved issue is whether the physical laws in combination with quantum randomness and environmental changes on Earth were sufficient to initiate cellular life or whether early cellular life forms were delivered to Earth by meteorites from outer space.

-Life forms consist of assemblies of atoms and molecules with long range order that are able to successfully reproduce copies of themselves, that are able to successfully repair minor damage to their long range order and that retain long range order for periods ranging up to hundreds of years.
+Life forms consist of complex assemblies of atoms and molecules with long range order that are able to successfully reproduce copies of themselves, that are able to successfully repair minor damage to their long range order and that retain long range order for periods ranging up to hundreds of years.
 Long range order maintenance and reproductive coding is enabled in part by use of similar repeating structures known as DNA molecules and cells.
 The capability of cellular organization for mutual support and mutual repair we refer to as the "spirit".
-Life forms require on-going externally supplied energy for growth and maintenance of long range order.
+Life forms require externally supplied energy for growth and maintenance of long range order.
 If the "spirit" is lost the life form dies and the long range order is soon lost.
-Life forms usually evolve to minimize their on-going energy requirements in the environment in which they exist.
+Life forms usually evolve to limit their energy requirements to the energy supply available in the environment in which they exist.

 The larger animal species also have genetically coded desires for mutual defense, reproduction, parental support and teaching of young progeny.
 These desires enable the species continued existence.
 Larger animals rely on parental support and instruction of the young, particularly in matters related to defense and obtaining sufficient energy (food) for survival.